Context

 bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3

-And add the following PATH
+And add the following PATH variable:

 export PATH=$PATH:/root/miniconda3/bin

-Initialize conda
+Initialize conda:

 ~/miniconda3/bin/conda init bash